Optional Third-Party Service

-What is KernelCare ?
+What is KernelCare?

-Centmin Mod 123.09beta01+ and higher also have added automated checks for Kernel updates with support for KernelCare whenever you log into your Centmin Mod LEMP based server or whenever you exit the shell based centmin.sh menu.
+Centmin Mod includes a tools/kernelcheck.sh script that integrates with KernelCare.
+This script automatically checks for both traditional kernel updates and KernelCare rebootless updates whenever you log into your Centmin Mod server or exit the centmin.sh menu.

 ./kernelcheck.sh